curl/everything-curl/usingcurl/returns.md

  88. FTP chunk callback reported error

- 89. No connection available, the session will be queued
+ 89. No connection available, the session is queued

  90. SSL public key does not matched pinned public key.
 Either you provided a bad public key, or the server has changed.